thanks-to-it/easy-referral-for-woocommerce/readme.txt

 == Frequently Asked Questions ==

+= What features are available in Pro Version? = *Unlimited Referral Codes
+*Customizable Order Status for Referral Creation
+*IP Comparing
+*Cookie Searching
+*Filter Referrals by Period
+*Support

 = What is a Referrer? =
 A Referrer is a Customer that can share a special URL of the site with other users